 A FAMILY RESIDENCE

 In 1949 Princess Marie-Clotilde Napoleon, daughter of Prince Victor Napoleon, married to the Count De Witt, moved into the Pommerie in the Perigord.

 In 1999 Count Baudoin de Witt and his wife Isabelle decided to open their manor house to the public to present in the intimacy of their home a collection that up to then was unknown to the public.

 The Napoleon Museum of the Pommerie at Cendrieux in Perigord opens its private collection of souvenirs of the Imperial Family.

 Over five hundred objects, paintings and sculptures of which 150 are listed with the Historical Monuments, are shown by a direct descendant of the Bonaparte family in their home which is listed with the Suplimentory Inventory of Hisoric Monuments (ISMH)

 Visiting hours & prices

-From September 1 to 30; Thursdays and Sundays at 3 p.m. by reservation.
+From 3 april to 30 june; visits on Thursdays and Sundays at 3 p.m. on reservation

 The entry fee is €8 for adults, free for children under 12, and the group rate is €6.